 An essential thing to do in Cusco is to try some local food.
 Peruvian food is amazing – including ceviche, tender alpaca and crispy cuy.
 And you’ll be amazed by the huge variety of corn and potato!

-If you don’t eat meat and fish, check out the Museum Natural Factory Plants and products of Perù.
+If you don’t eat meat and fish, check out the Museum of Natural Factory Plants and Products of Perù.

 If you eat fish, then you can enjoy top-notch ceviche – I didn’t have a bad serving of this all over Peru.
 It was light and piquant everywhere we went.
 I would recommend Limo, which is a high end modern Peruvian restaurant with really great ceviche.

 And if you eat meat, consider some local delicacies: alpaca steak and roasted guinea pig (or cuy).
 I wasn’t a huge fan of the guinea pig: it tasted OK (a mix between chicken and bacon), but there was a too much fat for my liking and a lot of bones to pick the meat off (it is usually served whole, with its head still on!).
 However, I did enjoy a tender alpaca steak and chicha, a local corn-based alcoholic drink, at Deva, which offers traditional Peruvian food.
 I was recommended to visit this place by a Peruvian friend who lives in Cusco.
-It proved that rule that restaurants where local people eat are normally the best!
+It proved that rule that restaurants in which local people eat are normally the best!
 If you don’t fancy Peruvian, international cuisines are available in Cusco, like Italian and Japanese.

-Visiting Qoricancha (or Coricancha, Koricancha or Qoricancha) is a top thing to do in Cusco.
+Visiting Qorikancha (or Coricancha, Koricancha or Qoricancha) is a top thing to do in Cusco.

 It is the site of the most important temple in the Inca Empire, built to honour Inti, the sun god.
 The interior walls are thought to have been plated in gold by the Incas, making them shine like the sun.
 However, you guessed it, the Conquisators destroyed most of the temple and built their own monument on top of the foundations – the Santo Domingo Convent.